alisw/alibuild/docs/o2-tutorial.markdown

     cd sw/BUILD/Configuration-latest/Configuration
     make -j install

-## Build and launch ABC binaries
+## Build and launch monitoring binaries

-ABC depends on Configuration.
+Monitoring depends on Configuration.
 We also want to work on it and test the latest changes of Configuration.

     cd $HOME/alice
-    aliBuild init ABC@master
+    aliBuild init monitoring@master
-    aliDoctor ABC
+    aliDoctor monitoring
-    aliBuild --defaults o2 build ABC
+    aliBuild --defaults o2 build monitoring
     # --> picks up all the packages we already built for Configuration
     #     and Configuration itself

-    # Call binary with the environment of ABC and its dependencies.
+    # Call binary with the environment of monitoring and its dependencies.
-    alienv setenv ABC/latest -c <call binary>
+    alienv setenv monitoring/latest -c <call binary>

     # Or you could load the environment in the terminal
-    alienv load ABC/latest
+    alienv load monitoring/latest